Saber Tooth Tiger

 Saber Tooth Tiger (8.5%, 95 IBU), our prehistoric predator, is back in the wild.
 An Imperial IPA, this brew is packed with potent notes of papaya, mango and peach, finishing with crisp, clean, citrus bitterness.

 Special thanks to our friends at Cincinnati Museum for showing us a real-life Saber Tooth skull!

 Reviews are done by Jim Matt, our Head Brewer, who is also a veteran FoBAB judge, GABF judge, and BJCP Master judge.

 What’s the origin of Saber Tooth Tiger?

 Saber Tooth Tiger was unearthed back in 2013, our first Imperial IPA and our first rarity release.
 Named after a memorably incorrect answer from family game night, this brew quickly won a passionate following in Cincinnati, drawing thirsty crowds to haphazard release parties in our taproom.
-Since then, it has blazed a path from draft to bombers to — for the first time in 2018 — cans!
-It's our signature Double IPA and packs a serious "bite."
+Since then, it has blazed a path from draft to bottles to — finally — cans!
+It’s our signature Double IPA and packs a serious “bite.”
 We felt there was nothing more ferociously feline than the Saber Tooth Tiger.